Postgraduate MSc

 Undergraduate degree

-You will hold a degree in BSc (Hons) in Diagnostic Radiography or other health care professional qualification, 2:1 or above.
-For the clinically related modules, you will also have access to a relevant imaging caseload and support of a clinical mentor.
+You will hold an undergraduate BSc (Hons) degree in Diagnostic Radiography or other health care professional qualification, 2:1 or above.
+For the clinically related modules, you will also have access to a relevant imaging caseload and the support of a clinical mentor.
 Regrettably, the University of Salford cannot undertake to find a clinical placement for you.

-If you do not have a 2:1 degree and wish to apply, the programme lead will make a decision about whether a APEL is required.
+If you do not have a 2:1 degree and wish to apply, the programme lead will decide on whether an Accreditation of Prior Experiential Learning (APEL) is required.
 This may delay your offer so please apply as soon as possible.

 Alternative entry requirements